partylikeits1983/simpleDAO/readme.md

 A smart contract that functions as a decentralized autonomous organization.
 This is in development (*i.e.* not extensively tested for deploying on the Ethereum mainnet).
 It has been tested using [Remix](https://remix.ethereum.org).

 ----
+## Basic schema of what the DAO does.

 <p align="center">
    <img src="/doc/schema.png">
 </p>